otavioCosta2110/k8s-tui/PLUGINS.md

 ## Example Plugins

-See the `example-plugin/` directory for a complete working example that demonstrates:
+See the `example-plugin/` directory for a complete working example in `main.lua` that demonstrates:

 - Custom resource type definition
 - Data fetching and display